dmoses/preservation_documentation/policy/Fixity procedures.md

 #### Policy Statement

-York University Library are committed to maintaining the integrity of objects in its care.
+$institution are committed to maintaining the integrity of objects in its care.
 This includes creating checksums for all archival format objects -- plus associated datastreams -- ingested into the repository, and regular fixity checking of those objects.

 #### Implementation